 In addition to coursework, the dental hygienist school curriculum involves laboratory and clinical practice.
 Anatomy, chemistry, physiology, pharmacology, microbiology, radiography, periodontology, pathology, dental materials, histology and other courses make up the coursework.
 Depending on the program and the amount of prerequisites taken, a student can become a dental hygienist within four years; however, master's degree programs may take six or more years.

 In order to practice as a dental hygienist, one needs a degree from a dental hygiene school and a state license.
 To become licensed, dental hygienists need to pass a clinical and written exam.
-The written exam is administered by the American Dental Association's (ADA) Joint Commission on National Dental Examinations, and the clinical exam is administered by state or regional testing agencies.
-The only state exempt from the ADA written exam is Alabama.
-Instead, the state uses the requirements established by the Alabama Dental Hygiene Program.
-It includes taking courses, completing clinical training and passing a licensing exam that is administered by the state of Alabama.
+The written exam is typically administered by the American Dental Association's (ADA) Joint Commission on National Dental Examinations, and the clinical exam is administered by state or regional testing agencies.

 Related to What Does IT Take to Become a Dental Hygienist